The Global Damages Review: China

 Recent case law

 Under the civil law tradition, previous court judgments are non-binding.
 However, in judicial practice, they serve as important references for courts and parties.
 In fact, case law has been becoming increasingly important in judicial practice.
-Since 2012, the SPC has started to publicise guiding cases, and so far has publicised 139 such cases.65 Recently, the SPC issued the SPC Guiding Opinions on Unifying Applications of Law and Strengthening Search of Similar Cases (for Trial Implementation),66 under which, in certain circumstances, the courts are required to search for similar cases and examine them before issuing judgments.
+Since 2012, the SPC has started to publicise guiding cases, and so far has publicised 162 such cases.61 In 2020, the SPC issued the SPC Guiding Opinions on Unifying Applications of Law and Strengthening Search of Similar Cases (for Trial Implementation),62 under which, in certain circumstances, the courts are required to search for similar cases and examine them before issuing judgments.
 The scope of search includes SPC guiding cases, case precedents of the SPC, case precedents of the high people's court of the relevant province/city, case precedents of a higher court and case precedents of the court itself, in this order of priority.
 Except for the SPC guiding cases, the courts should also prioritise searching for cases from the preceding three years.
 Where a retrieved precedent is an SPC guiding case, the court shall apply it mutatis mutandis in decision-making, except for cases that conflict with new laws, administrative regulations or judicial interpretations or have been replaced by new guiding cases.
 For other types of similar cases, the court may use these cases found as references in decision-making.

 2 Note that this chapter only covers laws in mainland China.
 The legal systems in Hong Kong SAR, Macao SAR and Taiwan are different from that in mainland China.

 3 Civil Code of the People's Republic of China (Presidential Decree No. 45), effective from 1 January 2021.